0xekez/semistack/docs/Notes.md

 Up next:

 1. Modify call instruction so that if can take a function pointer as an argument.
+2. Add get and make upvalue instructions - and in turn implement automatic up value handling in the VM.

+I think that now is probably a good time to go back into Lust and go until we get stuck.
+In order to work out more up value Function details, we're going to need to know more about its requirements.
+Right now we don't have any unique behavior Functions, so we're in a great place to work out how they're actually going to work.

 # Version 1